givensuman/3dsite/README.md

 <hr />

-This is an update to my personal site where I render essentially the same page in 3D.
+This is a v2.0 of my personal site where I render essentially the same page in 3D.

-Remarkably, this didn't take as long as I'd think.
+Each face of the cube is interactable HTML!
+That was... the tricky part.

 Big thanks to the people at Poimandres for their extensive documentation and examples.

 ### Can I copy this?
 Not in its entirety, but you can of course take anything you might find useful in building something original.

 ### Is this maintained?
-I will definitely add more to this when I get the chance.
+I update/add to this every couple months or so.